Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 You will have to override the tokens wrapper you need.
 To do that, make a subclass of the wrapper you target:
 - spaces tokens are `OUDSSpaceSemanticTokensWrapper`
-- sizes tokens are in `OUDSSizeSemanticTokensWrapper`
+- sizes tokens are in `OUDSSizeSemanticTokensProvider`
 - colors tokens are all defined in `OrangeThemeColorSemanticTokensWrapper`
 - borders tokens are in `OUDSBorderSemanticTokensProvider`
 - elevations tokens are in `OUDSElevationSemanticTokensProvider`